Personalised business insurance

 At YouGov, the LGBTQ+ and allies network can display stickers on their desks to show their membership of and support for the network.
 At Accenture, allies have a rainbow lanyard for their security pass.

-Recruit LGBT+ inclusion champions and allies from all levels of your organisation, and make sure you have visible support and sponsorship from senior leaders.
+By appointing LGBTQ+ inclusion champions and allies at all levels of your organisation, and ensuring you have visible support and sponsorship from senior leaders, you can make visible allyship an integral part of you business' culture.

 6. Know that there’s no quick fix